The Bad News Bears in Breaking Training

 The Bad News Bears in Breaking Training is a 1977 American sports comedy-drama film and a sequel to the 1976 feature film The Bad News Bears.

+The Bad News Bears in Breaking Training was released by Paramount Pictures on July 8, 1977.
+The film received mixed reviews from critics and grossed $19,194,350.

 Plot

 One year after their infamous second-place finish in the North Valley League, the Bad News Bears are left reeling by the departure of Morris Buttermaker as their coach, Amanda Whurlitzer as their pitcher, and an injury to outcast-turned-hero Timmy Lupus.
 Faced with a chance to play the Texas champion Houston Toros team for a shot at the Japanese champs, they devise a way to get to Houston without a coach, in order to play at the famed Astrodome, between games of a Major League Baseball doubleheader.

 At first unsure of making the trip with the team, Kelly Leak decides to go, in order to reunite with his estranged father, Mike Leak, who left him and his mother nine years prior.
 After being discovered in a hotel without a chaperone by the Houston Police, Leak recruits his father as the new coach.
 Feeling obligated, Mike accepts.
 Gearing up for their game, the Bears, as a whole, have trouble during practice; Kelly becomes increasingly angry and resentful towards his father (for being there for the Bears, when he was not there for him growing up) before ultimately storming off, while newly recruited pitcher Carmen Ronzonni has trouble finding his own unique style, since he has always resorted to imitating famous pitchers.

 The team soon becomes a more cohesive and athletic unit under Mike's guidance.
 After a skirmish with several of the Toros, Kelly later has a heart-to-heart talk with his father at a local pool hall, where Mike apologizes for his past mistakes.
 Kelly accepts his apology, and returns to the team before the game.
 The game gets called halfway through due to network television broadcast time limits for the Major League double-header games, but Tanner refuses to leave the field, since he wants to "win one for 'The Looper'", who could not attend the game.

 After watching Tanner evade two officials trying to catch him on the field, Mike rallies the crowd with a "Let them play!" chant, which eventually persuades the venue to continue the game.
 The Bears pull off an upset win, and Kelly finally makes peace with his absentee father, telling him if the team did not need a coach he still would have looked him up.